Heinoushare/Sabacc-Flask/README.md

 host.html contains a form which prompts users to enter another user's username to play a game with them. host.html will send a POST request to the server and application.py will verify that the username inputted does exist, and then insert the game in sabacc.db.

 ### game.html
 game.html is by far the longest HTML file made for this web application, but very little of it is actually displayed to users.
-Most of the HTML in game.html is in a Jinja2 if statement, eliminating a large part of the HTML. game.html contains all the HTML needed to play a game of Sabacc.
+Most of the HTML in game.html is in a Jinja2 if statement, eliminating a large part of the HTML. game.html contains all the HTML needed to play a game of Sabacc. game.html contains made-up HTML tags to store game and user data. game.html relies on four JavaScript files to play a game of Sabacc, game.js, bet.js, card.js, and shift.js

+### game.js